 If you or someone you love is currently considering divorce, or have discussed a collaborative approach to divorce with your spouse, it is in your best interest to seek the guidance of an attorney as soon as possible.
 Only an attorney specializing in divorce – specifically a collaborative approach – can provide the sound guidance you need to successfully navigate the divorce process.

-In Tampa, Florida and the surrounding communities, the legal team at Anton Family Law group provides legal support to couples making the difficult decision to divorce, including those who are looking to take a collaborative approach.
+In Tampa, Florida and the surrounding communities, the legal team at Anton Legal Group provides legal support to couples making the difficult decision to divorce, including those who are looking to take a collaborative approach.
 This area of law is a key focus area for our firm and our founder, David Anton, is one of the founding members of the Tampa Bay area collaborative law organization, Next Generation Divorce Group (NGD).

-To discuss the collaborative divorce process with one of our attorneys, contact Anton Family Law Group today at (813) 443-5249.
+To discuss the process with one of our Tampa collaborative divorce attorneys, contact Anton Legal Group today at (813) 443-5249.